arbaaz04/DB-project-hotel/README.md

 - ✓ Run `npm install` in both folders (if `node_modules` are missing)
 - ✓ Start backend (Node/Express) on port `4000`
 - ✓ Start frontend (Vite) on port `5173`
-- ✓ Display live logs from both services
-- ✓ Stop both cleanly when you press `Ctrl+C`

 Open **http://localhost:5173** in your browser once it's running.